reactive-python/reactpy-django/docs/src/reference/components.md

 ## Django JS

 Allows you to defer loading JavaScript until a component begins rendering.
-This JavaScript must be stored within [Django's static files](https://docs.djangoproject.com/en/dev/howto/static-files/).
+This JavaScript must be stored within [Django's static files](https://docs.djangoproject.com/en/stable/howto/static-files/).

 <!--
-TODO: This is no longer true since we don't insert elements on the page via JSON Patch anymore.
+TODO: The following is no longer true since we don't insert elements on the page via JSON Patch anymore.
-However, we may go back to diffing at some point in the future.
+However, we may go back to diffing at some point in the future so this is kept here for now.

 !!! warning "Pitfall"